ksimoens/Numerical-Ecology-Project/README.md

 ## extractEnv.R
 Extract values for environmental variables from raster layers for each coordinate

+## functions.R
+Collection of functions used multiple times in the other scripts

 ## graphsReport.R
 Make some nicer graphs for the final report